elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 With Unbox we can keep our objects immutable, we make use of type inference to avoid being explicit with the data types and we can use plain dictionaries as well.
 You can see how better is this library just by comparing the amount of code needed, yet remaining simple and easy to read.

 But there's still one small drawback: we have to depend on the `Unbox` function, the `Unboxable` protocol and the `Unboxer` type.
-And we wanted to keep our interfaces free from foreign types.
+And we wanted to keep our interfaces free from third-party types.

 ### 6. Our own parser
 So after trying all these libraries we became really frustrated.
 None of them offered us exactly what we were looking for.